Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 • ./secrets/api_key.txt

-Make sure they are not committed to version control (add secrets/ to .gitignore).
+Make sure they’re not committed to version control (add secrets/ to .gitignore).

 Step 2: Define secrets in docker-compose.yml